23seriy/cwt_digital_devops/ex2/README.md

 ### Prerequisites

 #### Source
-Clone this repository into any location
+Clone this repository into any location<br>
+Uee servers 1 IP: 10.200.81.129 as the CI Host <BR>
+User server 2 IP: 10.200.81.131 as the target deploymewnt <BR>

 #### Mongo DB
 The users service works with a mongo DB to store its users.<BR>
 **Database name**: devops-exercise<BR>
 **Collection name**: users<BR>

-  `Run mongodb docker` (use defalt Mongo docker image)

 ### Build